My Fight For Financial Freedom

 Sidenote: I also use credit karma to monitor my credit score.

 One of the most basic tips, but it’s something many of us struggle with the most.
 Like the first step, when you budget you really get to see just how much money is going in and out and how much your income can support that.
 You know exactly how much money you can throw at debt and if you had one too many "girls night out."
 I now know where every dollar I have goes and make sure to budget in things like going out with friends, which can easily be another hundred dollars a month.

 Sidenote: I’ve always been a lover of a good deal, so nowadays you’ll more than likely catch me in the thrift store or sales section if I get the shopping urge.
 You’ll be surprised the gems you’ll find and the money you’ll save delaying the gratification of buying something new and shiny.

 I know, you might not think it’s possible but if you do the first two steps trust me you’ll find the extra money to save.
 One of my biggest fears is being put in a situation where I can’t support myself or my family, so having some extra cushion for life’s emergencies helps me sleep better at night.
 I suggest setting aside a minimum each month and remember a little goes a long way when you’re consistent.

 Extra Tip: If your due dates for bills are scattered throughout the month like mine were, there is a chance you can have the dates moved to make paying them on time easier and to help you be more financially organized.
-I got my car payment moved and it has helped me stay on top of my payments.

 So, what is my end goal?
 What does financial freedom mean to me?